zchoi22/github_practice/README.md

 Person A: resolve the pull request by looking over the changes requested for the merge on your own computer, and then closing the pull request.
     Delete the remote branch from Person B (the feture is merged into your product, no need to keep the     feature branch hanging about.)
 Person B: checkout master, pull from master.

+**Q7** - Run git branch.
+Did your local copy of your branch delete when Person A deleted the remote branch?

+If not, delete the local copy of the branch using git branch -d BRANCHNAME 'branch2' didn't delete when the local copy was deleted.